HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 # Comments in WCM

-Starting with version 213 the product contains a new solution for the ability for users to leave comments for WCM.
+Starting with version 95_CF213 the product contains a new solution for the ability for users to leave comments for WCM.
 We envision comments to be used in Intranet scenarios or in controlled settings allowing external comments.

 This article describes how to enable and configure or disable the solution.

 ## Description of the feature

+WCM Comments is a feature that allows customers to enhance their presentation template by adding in a plugin for commenting.
 The actual comments are stored in WCM as well and can be managed like regular content.
 You can choose which library is being used for storing the comments.

 Only authorized users can view / edit / delete the comments (specific to the library the comments are stored in).
 The User role or higher is required to see the comments.